Session-Specific Secrets

 Alternatively, you can set sessions secrets yourself:

-Persisted Secrets
+Persisted Global Secrets

 Other times you might prefer to store secrets that persist to future sessions.